arpitk112/APMEET/README.md

 - Configure proper STUN/TURN servers for production use
 - Update CORS settings on backend to match your frontend domain

----

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

----
+Fork the repository, create a feature branch, make your changes, and open a pull request.

-## 📝 License
+## License

-This project is licensed under the ISC License.

----
+ISC License

-## 👨‍💻 Author
+## Author

 **Arpit Kumar**